03 Jun Evolving Resilience with Annie Carpenter

 Being a Lifelong Learner.

 Behind every successful yoga teacher, you would be able to trace a great number of coaches and mentors, all on the path as both teacher and student together.
-Gina Brescianini, our National Programs Delivery Manager and Lead Facilitator, has been the mentor to so many of the facilitators on our studio schedules.
+Gina Brescianini, our National Programs Delivery Manager and Head of Education, has been the mentor to so many of the facilitators on our studio schedules.
 She has guided students through their 200 Hour Yoga Teacher Training journey, and is now leading our 75 Hour Yin Yoga Teacher Training alongside company founder, Duncan Peak and Power Living’s senior facilitation team!
-We are so excited to have one of her mentors, international yoga teacher Annie Carpenter, lead a 3 day virtual weekend retreat this July.
+We are so excited to have one of her mentors, international yoga teacher Annie Carpenter, lead a 3-day virtual weekend retreat May 13-15, 2022.

 Gina Brescianini’s Connection with Annie Carpenter